AleDeP10/playground-server/README.md

 # Playground Server

- The goal of the Playground projects is to create a demonstration application using React and a Node.jsbackend.
+ The goal of the Playground projects is to create a demonstration application using React and a Node.js backend.
 This aims to provide a minimal example of how the involved technologies work.
 The implementation follows an incremental development approach, allowing for the integration of new software tools over time.
 This fosters a deeper understanding before their deployment in more  complex projects.

  The scenario considered is a classic TodoList, which involves a list of tasks saved in a Postgres database, accompanied by a table of users authorized to interact with it.

  The project exposes unauthenticated endpoints for the home API, which are useful for checking whether the server is operating and if the database is reachable.
 It also includes endpoints related to todo, which allow logged-in users to interact with the data.

  See [Playground Frontend](https://github.com/AleDeP10/playground-frontend) to explore the features provided by the application.

 ## Supported Endpoints